British NVC community CG2

-NVC community CG2 (Festuca ovina - Avenula pratensis grassland) is one of the calcicolous grassland communities in the British National Vegetation Classification system.
+NVC community CG2 Festuca ovina-Avenula pratensis grassland is one of the calcicolous grassland communities in the British National Vegetation Classification system, characterised by a species-rich pasture of grasses and forbs growing in thin soil over chalk or limestone.
 It is one of three short-sward communities associated with heavy grazing, within the lowland calcicolous grassland group, and is regarded as "typical" chalk grassland.

-It is a comparatively widely distributed community.
-There are four subcommunities.
+Description

+CG2 Festuca ovina-Avenula pratensis grassland is perhaps the most typical community in ancient sheep and rabbit-grazed pasture on calcareous soils in England and Wales.
+The finest examples are closely cropped with a short, rather patchy sward and many dicotyledonous herbs present, often exceeding the grasses in abundance.
+This vegetation has developed over hundreds or even thousands of years of intensive grazing, and many stands in Britain are currently undergoing gradual change as reduction of stocking levels allows the more vigorous species to thrive.